 We are sad to learn of the death of Brother Jim Douds of EASTBOURNE CIRCLE who passed away on Saturday 16th November at his son's home in Norfolk.

-Bro.
-James’ requiem will take place on Friday 13th December at noon at Christ the King church (in Eastbourne) with a subsequent interment at Eastbourne Cemetery.
-There will have already been a service for James’ family in Norfolk.
-We have no details any of post-requiem hospitality.
+A Requiem for Bro.
+James took place on Friday 13th December at the Church of Christ the King (Eastbourne) with a subsequent interment at Eastbourne Cemetery.
+The Requiem in Eastbourne had already been preceded by a service for in Norfolk for the benefit of the family.

 (Details provided by Bro.
 Secretary of Eastbourne Circle)

 Courtesy of our Provincial VP., Bro.
 Dominic Moorhouse, we have a photo of some of the SUSSEX CATENIANS brothers who attended today's SIX PROVINCES MASS.
 This year, it was our turn to organise the Mass.
 There was a good turn out despite the inclement weather.
 Mass was followed by a splendid lunch.

 Now an annual fixture in our calendar, the SUSSEX CATENIANS Provincial game of TOAD IN THE HOLE was played on Tuesday 26th November in Haywards Heath FOR THE JORDAN CUP.
 After a hard fought and very close competition, Haywards Heath Circle retained the Jordan Cup, with two of their teams gaining the most points.
 Such was their Toad-holing prowess, they couldn't be separated in the final analysis.
 Many thanks to Iris Jordan for presenting the Cup and to Bro.
 Mike Newman for his excellent organising prowess.